halbich/AdventurePluginDev/Documentation/custom/development_documentation.md

 * We decided to lock the Unreal Engine version to 4.19.2 when we started developing

-    * Reason: While changes between engine versions are not that great, there might be some changes that could break some feature of our plugin.
+    * Reason: While changes between engine versions are not that significant, there might be some changes that could break some feature of our plugin.
 So it is smarter to use one version only.

-    * Looking back: Well, hard to say what would have happened had we upgraded.
-We did not and nothing went wrong, so we do not know what would have happened had we upgraded.
-And there were no features in newer versions that we needed.
+    * Looking back: We did not need any features from newer versions, so this was probably worth it, as we avoided potential problems with upgrading.

 * We decided to make UAdventureCharacter  and UInventoryItem classes into blueprints instead of data assets.

     * Reason: Data assets do not support behaviors, which both of these classes needed to support, e.g. what will happen when using the item.

     * Looking back: It was probably a good decision, but we are not entirely sure.
 For data assets Unreal Engine 4 already manages their instances and provides pickers with thumbnails.
 And there was a way of implementing behaviors.
-Each data assets could have as a property a class that implements the behavior.
+Each data asset could have a class that implements the behavior as a property.
 Basically, blueprints for behaviors, data assets for data.
 We could also add methods on the UInventoryItem class that would just call the methods on the behavior.
 However, in the end we decided against this approach for following reasons:

         * It would hurt extensibility, as you cannot inherit from Data Assets properly.
 So it would be impossible to add new field to the item class.
-The could solved by having some general UObject as a User Data property of the asset that could contain anything, but that brings us to the other point.
+This issue could be solved by having some general UObject as a User Data property of the asset that could contain anything, but that brings us to the other point.

         * This approach would have been much more complicated for designers to understand.
 Create one object for item definition, one for its behavior, one for the actor in the scene.
-Explaining to them that usually using properties and methods on the item is enough, but sometimes you might need to access properties and methods through behaviors… This approach would definitely not be friendly to the designers.
+Explaining to them that usually, using properties and methods on the item is enough, but sometimes you might need to access properties and methods through behaviors… This approach would definitely not be friendly to the designers.

 ## Changes From Specification